 Guntersville is a somewhat small city located in the state of Alabama.
 With a population of 8,385 people and three constituent neighborhoods, Guntersville is the 79th largest community in Alabama.

-In terms of college education, Guntersville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.08% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Guntersville is somewhat higher than in the average US city of 21.84%: 25.08% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Guntersville in 2010 was $25,298, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $101,192 for a family of four.
 However, Guntersville contains both very wealthy and poor people as well.